-Whether you’re visiting Alaska for a cruise or planning to up to 10 days exploring Alaska, here’s what years of living in and traveling to Alaska have taught me about how to pack for travel in Alaska.
+Whether you’re visiting Alaska for a cruise or planning anywhere between 5 days or 10 days exploring Alaska, here’s what years of living in and traveling to Alaska have taught me about how to pack for travel in Alaska.

 Note: Throughout this post, I’ve added photos of me in Alaska over the years, so you can see I’m actually wearing the items I recommend!

 Before we launch into the packing list, I find it handy to cover a few quick details that explain why these are the 10 essentials you need to pack for Alaska.
 Browse these sections quickly, then dive into my Alaska packing list below.

 If you’re looking for the best weather, it’s undeniable that summer is the best time of year to visit Alaska.
 During the season of the midnight sun, you’ll experience warmer temperatures, clearer skies, and the lowest chance of snow (really, it doesn’t snow in the most common parts of Alaska during the summer!).

 The best months to visit Alaska are June through August.
 These are the months with the best weather – most sun and least rain – and warmest temperatures.
 Unfortunately, this short peak season means you’ll be visiting at the same time as every other traveler, so consider whether shoulder or off-season travel might be a better option for you.
 I’ve previously detailed why Spring is a great time to visit Alaska.